-Die Masterarbeit ist eine schriftliche Prüfungsarbeit, die zeigen g Prüfling in der Lage ist, innerhalb einer vorgegebenen Frist ein dem Gebiet des Studienganges selbständig nach wissenschaftlichen u bearbeiten, einer Lösung zuzuführen und diese angemessen inglish meaning would be:

-faster thesis is expected to show that the student is capable atly applying scientific methods to a problem in the field of nce within a set period of time, proving his/her aptitude for reviewed on the basis of the written elaboration handed in by the for the student's own benefit it is recommended to focus not only also on an appealing form of their presentation.
+Die Masterarbeit ist eine schriftliche Prüfungsarbeit, die zeigen r Prüfling in der Lage ist, innerhalb einer vorgegebenen Frist ein i dem Gebiet des Studienganges selbständig nach wissenschaftlichen n bearbeiten, einer Lösung zuzuführen und diese angemessen faster thesis is expected to show that the student is capable ntly applying scientific methods to a problem in the field of nce within a set period of time, proving his/her aptitude for reviewed on the basis of the written elaboration handed in by the for the student's own benefit it is recommended to focus not only also on an appealing form of their presentation.
 Normally, the influenced by formal aspects of the thesis.
-If, however, we have to on two possible gradings, the form of presentation can be of vital
+If, however, we have to in two possible gradings, the form of presentation can be of vital